Skip directly to site content

 Patients using donor eggs/embryos

-What was the percentage of intended egg retrievals that resulted in live-birth deliveries?
+What percentage of intended egg retrievals resulted in live-birth deliveries?

 Filter: